 Of course, certain limitations still exist in this method.
 First, in practical experiments, the measurement of the single-mode spectrum may have a finite resolution, which imposes an upper bound on the estimated HOM visibility (Appendix.\ref{jitter_app}).
 Therefore, the inferred $K_F$ in the real experiment represents a lower bound on the actual entanglement strength of the HFEQs.
 Second, measuring the spectrum of only one mode of HFEQs provides only partial information about the quantum state, which imposes certain limitations on this approach.
 For instance, consider an initial photon pair without frequency entanglement, where one photon undergoes spectral modulation (e.g., through a cavity filter) while the other photon retains its original spectrum.
 In this case, we may still observe a clear contrast in the single-mode spectrum, even though the quantum state is not truly an HFEQ.
-Therefore, to determine whether the prepared HFEQs exhibit genuine frequency correlation, alternative approaches must be explored to obtain more comprehensive information about the quantum state.
+Therefore, to determine whether the prepared HFEQs exhibit genuine frequency correlation, complementary approaches must be explored to obtain more comprehensive information about the quantum state.